STRAN90/ThuyLewisNailsBrowsAndLashes/README.md

 Testing was ongoing throughout the entire build.
 I utilised Google Chrome developer tools while building to pinpoint and troubleshoot any issues as I went along.
 Each device has been inspected using Google Chrome developer to ensure each page is fully reponsive on a variety of different screen sizes and devices.
 I have also physically tested the responsivness of the site on a number of different devices.

+### Manual Testing

+#### Navigation

+Navigation's behaviour checked on every page for every responsive breakpoint (mobile, tablet, desktop, desktop-large):

+* Click on the website's logo redirects to index.html.
+* Click on Home link redirects to index.html.
+* Click on Treatment link redirects to treatments.html.
+* Click on Gallery link redirects to gallery.html.
+* Click on Contact link redirects to contact.html.

+Social media icons:

+* All icon links have target attribute set to "_blank" and open in new tab.
+* Click on Instagram icon opens new tab with Thuy Lewis Nails, Brows & Lashes profile.
+* Click on Facebook icon opens new tab with Thuy Lewis Nails, Brows & Lashes profile.

+#### Submit Contact Form

 I tested the contact form was worked as I wanted.
-The following steps were taken during tetsing:
+The following steps were taken during testing:

 -Press send, with no data input.
 A 'Please fill in this field' warning appears on the next form box to enter information.